Charles King Van Riper: Theater

-On May 26, 1919, Van Riper published The Distant Shore, a drama in 4 acts, a 97-page typewritten manuscript.

 Van Riper was active in theatrical as well as civic activities.
-In 1924, Van Riper was played the part of Jim, the circus man, in Mr. Bunt, an original play by Ira Mallory Remsen, which won the $100.00 prize annually offered by the Forest Theater.
+In 1924, Van Riper played a role in Mr. Bunt, an original play by Ira Mallory Remsen, which won the $100.00 prize annually offered by the Forest Theater.
+Michael J. Phillips from The Morning Press said this about Van Riper, "Charles King Van Riper as Jim, the circus clown ... shows a great deal of acting ability.
+He made Jim a faulty but likeable human being who wasn't just a character in a show, but a real man."

+Van Riper was friends with writer Harry Leon Wilson and toured the South Seas together in 1924.
+He acted as one of Wilson's seconds in the Duel with Theodore Criley at the Carmel Highlands, California in 1922.

 Civic life

 Van Riper was among the first to influence the thinking of the Carmel village. and was involved in village matters and was referred to as "solid as a rock."